School Centred Initial Teacher Training (SCITT)

 Similar to the School Direct model, this programme focuses your training in school, as its name suggests.

 You will train at a group of neighbouring schools, with a lead-school taking overall responsibility for your development.
 This route allows you to gain experience in more than one school environment.

 The course usually lasts for one year and is full-time.

 You will gain Qualified Teacher Status at the end of your SCITT.
 Some will also award you a PGCE.

 UK and EU resident students are eligible for a training bursary.
 The bursary amount is determined on your degree classification.
-If you have a first class degree you will receive £20,000, a 2:1 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).
+If you have a first class or 2.1 degree you will receive £20,000, a 2.2 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).

 Please note though that, in addition to this, you will be charged tuition fees by your SCITT provider.
 The exact cost varies between providers.

-The Graduate Teacher Training Registry (GTTR) is the centralised application portal for all SCITT courses.
+UCAS Teacher Training is the new centralised application portal for all SCITT courses.
 Applications are submitted online.
 You are required to submit a personal statement and details of your academic and work experience.

 Take a look at our making an application pages for further details.